 Whenever I'd start to get uncomfortable, I would take a look at my life and think that something was wrong.
 I felt as if something was missing from my life.
 It sure as hell wasn't a boyfriend—I'd already tried that.
 Whatever it was though, it was haunting me.
 Whenever I talked to a friend, I thought that they weren't the ones I should be talking to.
 Whenever I went home, I felt as if my real home was somewhere else.

 I couldn't help but think that this had something to do with my family.

 I groaned to myself and picked up my bag.
 I knew I just barely got there and Bobby would miss me, but I had to get out of there.
 I looked around and saw that no one was paying attention, so I took my chance and snuck into the cover of trees.
 A warning went through my mind, but I quickly stifled it.
-I needed to take a walk and clear my head, and I'll be dammed if the threat of a bear would stop me.
+I needed to take a walk and clear my head of all its ghosts, and I'd be dammed if the threat of a bear would stop me.
 But still, I felt a pang of fear at the darkness that wouldn't go away.

 To quell my anxiety, I pulled my flashlight out of my bag and turned it on, using its beams to search the darkness.

 "Keep walking…" I told myself.
 And I did.

 It wasn't long before my mind began playing tricks on me.
 Every shadow became a monster, and bug related noise became a bear.
 After a particularly loud crack, which turned out to be me just stepping on a twig, I had to force myself to stop and calm down.